-The Company has a management service agreement in place with GE Treasury Ireland Services UC ("T2K"), a group company, the service fee charge above relates to services provided by T2K.
+The Company has a management service agreement and investment services agreement in place with GE Treasury Ireland Services UC ("T2K"), a group company, the service fee charge above relates to services provided by T2K.
 Commitment fee expense to GEC affiliates relates to loan facility used to fund debt maturities.